Meet your health team

 "You might be surprised to know that I’m a trained nurse.
 However, I quickly became frustrated with what felt like “disease care” rather than “health care".
 But it wasn’t until I was treated for injuries from a variety of professionals and finally tried osteopathy - that I had my “Eureka” moment.
 The approach of osteo made complete sense to me!"

 I love the diversity of people I have the privilege of meeting and treating.
 The challenge of determining how to best help each of our patients return to better health brings great variety and is very rewarding.
 My areas of special interest include neck pain, headaches and migraines, vertigo/dizziness, treating children, pregnancy related back pain, hip pain and people suffering chronic pain.
 Osteo has such a great variety of techniques and I have completed a lot of post-graduate training, particularly in Biodynamic Osteopathy.
+I am level 1 certified in the MAT assessment tool.

 Through my own kids’ love for swimming, Eureka Osteo has been closely involved with the Ballarat Gold Swimming Club for several years now and I really enjoy getting to be part of the young local swimmers’ path to success.